twined/europa/README.md

 `{columnQuery}`
   - `1/3` > Takes up one third of container, across all breakpoints
-  - `3:1/6` > Takes up one third of container, across all breakpoints, with 1 half-unit of gutter
+  - `3:1/6` > Takes up one third of container, across all breakpoints, with 1 unit of gutter
   - `1/3@xs` > Takes up one third of container, only for `xs` breakpoint
   - `1/3@>md` > Takes up one third of container, for breakpoints larger than `md`